nocobase/website/content/articles/weekly-updates-20250710/index.md

 Summarize the weekly product update logs, and the latest releases can be checked on [our blog](https://www.nocobase.com/en/blog/timeline).

+**This week we released [NocoBase 1.8.0](https://www.nocobase.com/en/blog/nocobase-1-8-0), with improved authentication, support for custom stats variables, upgraded email management, and optimized workflow and mobile interaction.**

 **NocoBase is currently updated with three branches: `main` , `next` and `develop`.**

 ![version.png](https://static-docs.nocobase.com/ba5f04e27e99c625cb3822da5df07860.png)